rei/code-style-guides/docs/less.md

-# REI Stylesheet Style Guide
+# REI Code Style Guides // Less

-> Code style guide for CSS and Less stylesheets at REI
+> Code style guide for Less stylesheets at REI

 ## <a name='TOC'>Table of Contents</a>